1915 Portland-Lewiston Interurban waiting-station from

 New benches on the Morrison Hill Station platform feature

-memorial plates of individuals that were passionate about
+memorial plates of individuals who were passionate about

 seeing the Narcissus restored, but sadly, will not be with us on